 Prepare for work with training in demand driven occupations

 For more than 30 years VR’s Information Technology (IT) Training has prepared and placed South Carolinians with disabilities in computer-related fields.
-The training allows clients to fully compete in today’s technology-driven job market.
+The training allows consumers to fully compete in today’s technology-driven job market.

 Business Applications Plus

-BAP prepares clients for careers in customer service and office support.
+BAP prepares consumers for careers in customer service and office support.
 This includes instruction and hands-on experience in Business Communications, Keyboarding, Record Keeping (physical & electronic), as well as the MS Office Suite (Word, Excel, PowerPoint and Outlook), Consumers may have the opportunity to complete several MS Office Specialist (MOS) certifications, including Word, Outlook and Excel.

 Length: 7 months.

 CAD centers on the development of entry-level CAD technicians who are proficient in 3D CAD fundamentals, and mechanical and civil design applications.
 Consumers may have the opportunity to complete AutoCAD and SolidWorks certification.

 NSS addresses the needs of industries for qualified applicants with the basic concepts and fundamentals of PC, network, server support, and helpdesk.
 Consumers may have the opportunity to complete CompTIA A+, Network+ and Server+ certification.

 Office Review & Certification